Richard French

 Navigate the risk

-Sellers are increasingly using the product ahead of a transaction to take a negotiating point off the table – avoiding a price chip.
+Moreoften, sellers are using the product ahead of a transaction to take a negotiating point off the table – avoiding a price chip.

 Overview

-Tax liability insurance provides financial cover to the insured following the crystallization of an insured tax liability and can include interest and penalties (save that this will not include interest and penalties that may be incurred with respect to any “reportable transaction” as per Treasury Regulation section 1.6011-4(b)).
+Tax liability insurance provides financial cover to the insured following the crystallization of an insured tax liability and can include interest and penalties.*

 When it is used